cemerick/url/README.md

 # url [![Travis CI status](https://secure.travis-ci.org/cemerick/url.png)](http://travis-ci.org/#!/cemerick/url/builds)

-This is a library that makes working with URLs in Clojure a little more pleasant.
+This is a library that makes working with URLs in Clojure and ClojureScript a little more pleasant.

 ## "Installation"